olakunlebabs22/Coffee-shop-Sales-Analysis/README.md

 ## Data transformation
 1. I verified that every field in the dataset—text, binary, integer, data, etc.—was formatted appropriately.
-2. To prepare the data for analysis, I used Power Bi to do data cleaning and duplicate elimination.
+2. To prepare the data for analysis, I used power query to do data cleaning and duplicate elimination.
 3. I used XLookup to extract information needed from other two files containing necessary details.

 ## Analysis and visualization